kcsoft/debug-kit-error-log/README.md

 # DebugKitErrorLog

-Show errors from `error.log` file in a DebugKit panel.
+Show errors from `error.log` file in a DebugKit panel fro CakePHP 4.

 ## Installation
 Use the dependancy mananger [composer] to install